larrygrpolanco/larrygrpolanco/README.md

 ## Hi, I'm Larry

 I like to build tools that solve problems in education and research.
-My work follows my interests in linguistics, data analysis, and practical applications where technical solutions meet human needs.
-I believe technology should serve as a means, not an end.
+My work follows my interests in linguistics, data analysis, and practical applications.

 ### What I'm working on